 Nonprofit Board Inclusion Series

-Based on a recommendation from the report Nonprofit Board Diversity: A Snapshot of the Capital Region, the Community Foundation is partnering with Angela Dixon, Senior Vice President/Chief Diversity Officer, to design a training series on ways to create welcoming board cultures representative of diverse, traditionally underrepresented communities.
+Based on a recommendation from the report Nonprofit Board Diversity: A Snapshot of the Capital Region, the Community Foundation is partnering with Angela Dixon, Senior Vice President/Chief Diversity Officer at Berkshire Bank, to design a training series on ways to create welcoming board cultures representative of diverse, traditionally underrepresented communities.
 The training series is for current nonprofit leaders looking to foster inclusive leadership within their organizations.

 The goals of this training series are to raise awareness and knowledge of the value of diversity, equity, and inclusion for nonprofits; build inclusiveness and diversity on nonprofit boards; advance the cultural competency and sensitivity among nonprofit leaders; educate and inspire those who participate; and provide quality training for our community.
 Based on feedback, the series will take place over a three part series in April, May, and June.
 More information on the series can be found on the program’s webpage.